Illumina/hap.py/doc/happy.md

 * when indels have different representations, vcfeval outputs these as separate records, whereas xcmp normalizes them to be in the same VCF row if possible.
   *NOTE: this is work in progress and based on a development version of vcfeval**
+* When it is necessary to preserve the original variant representation, vcfeval generally matches slightly more records than hap.py when the `--no-partial-credit` is supplied.
+The reasons for this is that hap.py matches only on a superlocus granularity, whereas vcfeval can assess TP/FP/FN status for each variant also within superloci (blocks of close-by variants).
+In practice, this results in slightly higher precision estimates when using hap.py with vcfeval vs hap.py without partial credit.

 |        | *SNP*                      | *INDEL*                      |
 |:------:|:--------------------------:|:----------------------------:|